Tutoriels Backend

 Noticed

-Before checking the dependencies let's modify the package.json file
+Before checking dependencies let's update the package.json file according to the provided versions

-For each specified dependency remove the character ~ or ^
+For each dependency indicated remove the ~ or ^ character

 For example replace